jangroth/aws-certification-notes/advanced-networking-speciality.md

 <a name="2_1_6"></a>
 ### [↖](#2_1)[↑](#2_1_5) Domain 6: Manage, Optimize, and Troubleshoot the Network
 * 6.1 Given a scenario, troubleshoot and resolve a network issu

+# Design and Implement AWS Network

+## AWS Infrastructure

+### Regions, AZs, Edge Locations and Local Zones
+AWS has the concept of a **Region**, which is a physical location around the world where we cluster data centers.
+We call each group of logical data centers an Availability Zone.
+Each AWS Region consists of multiple, isolated, and physically separate AZs within a geographic area.

+An **Availability Zone (AZ)** is one or more discrete data centers with redundant power, networking, and connectivity in an AWS Region.
+AZs give customers the ability to operate production applications and databases that are more highly available, fault tolerant, and scalable than would be possible from a single data center.

+**Edge locations** are AWS data centers ('endpoints') designed to deliver services with the lowest latency possible.
+Amazon has dozens of these data centers spread across the world.
+They’re closer to users than Regions or Availability Zones, often in major cities, so responses can be fast and snappy.
+A subset of services for which latency really matters use edge locations, including:
+* *CloudFront*, which uses edge locations to cache copies of the content that it serves, so the content is closer to users and can be delivered to them faster.
+* *Lambda@Edge*, is a feature of Amazon CloudFront that lets you run code closer to users of your application, which improves performance and reduces latency.
+* *Route 53*, which serves DNS responses from edge locations, so that DNS queries that originate nearby can resolve faster (and, contrary to what you might think, is also Amazon’s premier database).
+* *Web Application Firewall* and *AWS Shield*, which filter traffic in edge locations to stop unwanted traffic as soon as possible.

+**AWS Local Zones** place compute, storage, database, and other select AWS services closer to end-users.
+With AWS Local Zones, you can easily run highly-demanding applications that require single-digit millisecond latencies to your end-users such as media & entertainment content creation, real-time gaming, reservoir simulations, electronic design automation, and machine learning:
+* A Local Zone is an extension of an AWS Region that is geographically close to your users.
+* You can extend any VPC from the parent AWS Region into Local Zones by creating a new subnet and assigning it to the AWS Local Zone.
+When you create a subnet in a Local Zone, your VPC is extended to that Local Zone.
+The subnet in the Local Zone operates the same as other subnets in your VPC.